We challenged our Members to plant 100 trees to celebrate 100 years of horticultural leadership in our community.

 Garnet planted five apples this spring to start a small compact orchard.
-All of the apples are on dwarf stock and have had their first summer prune to keep them 24 inches wide.
-The heat took all of the fruit except this one that was hidden under protective leaves.
+All are on dwarf stock, and have had their first summer prune to keep them 24 inches wide.
+The heat-dome took all of the fruit except this one that was hidden under protective leaves.
 It tasted as good as it looks!

 |Tree Number Twenty Seven|

 Acer palmatum ‘Twilight Dwarf’